 What has been called an absurdly unequal distribution of income and wealth is the DIRECT result of public AND private deficit spending and the exponential increase of public AND private debt.

 • “What neoliberals call government debt is in fact savings to the private sector.
 This is composed of bonds and guilts which are purchased by the population at large….
-The reason they are so popular is because they are seen as the safest form of investment.”
+The reason they are so popular is that they are seen as the safest form of investment.”

 This, of course, is true, except for the fact that government securities are not bought and held by ‘the population at large’ but by the one-percenters.
 With the promotion of deficit spending, MMT sees to it that the business sector not only enjoys profit but also a risk-free asset and a long-term flow of interest.
-This flow comes in subsequent periods from the taxation of the household sector and is secured by the taxing power of government.
+This flow comes in subsequent periods from the taxation of the household sector and is secured by the taxing power of the government.

 Patricia Pino sums up: “Macroeconomics is a complex subject.”
-This is trivially true, and what the general public needs to know is that economists do not understand it.#2 Economists do not even understand profit which is the pivotal concept of their subject matter.
+This is trivially true, and what the general public needs to know is that economists do not understand it.#2 Economists do not even understand profit which is the foundational concept of their subject matter.
 Economics is a failed science and MMT is part of it.